keptn/lifecycle-toolkit/docs/content/en/docs/install/k8s.md

   such as
   [Argo CD](https://argo-cd.readthedocs.io/en/stable/) or
   [Flux](https://fluxcd.io/).
-  Alternatively, KLT also works with just `kubctl apply` for deployment.
+  Alternatively, Keptn also works with just `kubctl apply` for deployment.

 * If you want to use the standardized observability feature, you must have an OpenTelemetry collector